SwaroopGiri/Pihole-with-unbound/README.md

 Login to Pi-hole interface, Goto settings --> DNS --> Check custom 1 IPv4 and Type the unbound listening IP (127.0.0.1#5335) Uncheck everything else in Upstream DNS Servers section.

-Make sure `Never forward reverse lookups for private IP ranges` and `Never forward non-FQDNs` is checked in Advanced DNS section.
+Make sure Never forward reverse lookups for private IP ranges and Never forward non-FQDNs is checked in Advanced DNS section.
 Uncheck use DNSSEC option since unbound does that for us.

-Only check `Listen on all interfaces, permit all origins` in Interface listening behavior if you're planning to setup a VPN server.
-For all other connections in local network, `Listen on all interfaces` should suffice.
+Only check Listen on all interfaces, permit all origins in Interface listening behavior if you're planning to setup a VPN server.
+For all other connections in local network, Listen on all interfaces should suffice.

 Click save.

 ### Troubleshooting

-Check if unbound is working without errors by following command.
+Check if unbound is working without any errors by following command.

 `sudo service unbound status`